-S Group’s goal is to be carbon negative by the end of 2025.
-This means that, by then, we will reduce more carbon dioxide from the atmosphere than we produce.
+S Group’s goal is to be carbon negative (scope 1 and 2) by the end of 2025.
+This means that, by then, we will reduce more carbon dioxide from the atmosphere than we produce from our own operations.
 In addition, we will reduce our GHG emissions by 90 per cent by the end of 2030.

 18. What do we hope for from our partners?

 In our Big Deal campaign, we have challenged our partners—that is, suppliers and service providers—to reduce emissions from their operations by one million tonne by the end of 2030.
-Already 109 partners have accepted the challenge.
+Already over 100 partners have accepted the challenge.
 Collaboration with our partners significantly increases the impact of our climate work.

 Our external partners are responsible for S Group’s transports, so transport is not part of our emission reduction goal.
 Therefore, our logistics partner Inex Partners has set its own emission reduction goal for its contract partners that take care of distribution.
 According to the goal, emissions from transport will be reduced by 20 per cent by the end of 2025.